Quick Guide to Fixing Computer Hardware

 If your plug-in mouse doesn't work at all, ensure the

 connection is secure.
 Verify the operating system is using a valid

 mouse driver.
 Test your questionable mouse on another computer or

 plug in a different mouse to your computer.
 Reboot and test.
 This

 shows whether you have a dead mouse rather than a software issue.

-batteries first.
 Ensure the wireless adapter or USB linking device

 is securely plugged in.
 Verify the drivers.
 Use the wireless control

 program to diagnose and resync the mouse.
 Try resyncing the

 mouse by powering everything down, then rebooting.